vtex/shoreline/rfcs/unifiedTheme.md

 # Drawbacks

 - Increase the learning curve by adding the patterns, due to the abstraction on top of theme-ui.
+We can solve this with good documentation.
 - The theme definition can become huge if a lot of components have intricate variants.
+This can be solved by creating a `theme/components` folder to store all components themes.

-# Adoption strategy & Education
+# Adoption strategy

+- We must open an issue to subscribe all components into this architecture.

+# Education

 - Documentation into a \docs folder on onda's root with all patterns.
 - Guidelines on common solutions.